-b) Service provider - for all the services that the Council provides or commissions, it can ensure that the impacts of climate change are properly taken into account and emissions are cut as far as possible.

-c) Estate manager - the Council is an employer and consumer of energy and other resources.
+- b) Service provider for all the services that the Council provides or commissions, it can ensure that the impacts of climate change are properly taken into account and emissions are cut as far as possible.
+For example, Building Regulation enforcement will act to improve the energy efficiency of new and altered buildings. - c) Estate manager the Council is an employer and consumer of energy and other resources.
 Through better management of transport and buildings, the Council can cut emissions and save money.

 The Council has a duty, under Section 3(2) of the Climate Change and Sustainable Energy Act 2006, "in exercising any of their functions, have regard to the most recently published energy measures report (if any)".
-This would include action on a) improving efficiency in the use of electricity, heat, gas, fuel and other descriptions or sources of energy, b) increasing the amount of electricity generated, or heat produced, by microgeneration or otherwise by plant which relies wholly or mainly on low-emissions sources or technologies, c) reducing emissions of greenhouse gases, d) reducing the number of households in which one or more persons are living in fuel poverty.
+This would include action on

+- a) improving efficiency in the use of electricity, heat, gas, fuel and other descriptions or sources of energy, - b) increasing the amount of electricity generated, or heat produced, by microgeneration or otherwise by plant which relies wholly or mainly on low-emissions sources or technologies, - c) reducing emissions of greenhouse gases. - d) reducing the number of households in which one or more persons are living in fuel poverty by improving thermal efficiency.
-4.2.1 To reduce methane emissions from waste disposal

-4.2.2 To reduce carbon dioxide and small particle emissions from transport use, and

-4.2.3 To minimise energy use and carbon dioxide emissions originating from the use of energy

-4.2.4 To improve the energy efficiency of homes as a means of reducing fuel poverty

-4.2.5 To increase the production and proportion of energy consumed from renewable sources.
+- 4.2.1 To reduce methane emissions from waste disposal - 4.2.2 To reduce carbon dioxide and small particle emissions from transport use and to reduce carbon dioxide levels generally. - 4.2.3 To minimise energy use and carbon dioxide emissions originating from the use of energy - 4.2.4 To improve the energy efficiency of homes as a means of reducing fuel poverty - 4.2.5 To increase the production and proportion of energy consumed from renewable sources. - 4.2.6 To understand, and where possible, mitigate the effects of climate change.